OnurOnal7/OnurOnal7/README.md

 Hello, my name is Onur.
 I am a Software Engineering student at Iowa State University.

-My GitHub profile consists of projects I worked on during my software development journey.
+My GitHub profile features projects I worked on during my software development journey.

 If you have any questions or want to collaborate, feel free to reach out.